kkhomyakov3d/kkhomyakov3d.github.io/_posts/2019-11-23-real-time-engines.md

 title: Open-Source Real-Time Rendering Engines and Libs
 ---

 Here is a small collection of open source engines and helper libs related to real-time rendering I've found for self-learning purposes.
 No particular order, veterans of the industry mixed with hobby projects.
-Maybe useful for someone looking for graphics programming sources of inspiration :feelsgood:
+May be useful for someone looking for graphics programming sources of inspiration :feelsgood:

 The list will be updated from time to time, any additions are welcome.